 (Example #2: I will be forwarding my D-Link ports from under Advanced => Port Forwarding)

-ipconfigA bunch of numbers and text will then show up.
+ipconfigPress 'Enter'.
 Look for the IPv4 Address line, and write the IP you find there into the IP Address field.
 Using the IP in my example is not likely to work.
 You will need to find your own IP address via the method I described above.
-Any reference to an "IP" field is going to require your IPv4 address.
+Any reference to an "IP" from now on is going to require the IPv4 address.

 SFD's port is 52233 by default (fill this in for both external/internal or private/public port fields, if you are required to).
 The protocols you should be using are both TCP and UDP (choose the option that uses both in your entry).
 If you are required to select some type of interface, try using the most recent one.
-If that does not work, use every option until one manages to work.
+If that does not work, try every option until you find one that works.

 (Example #1: TP-Link Router Entry)